auth0/docs/articles/architecture-scenarios/b2e.md

 ## Groups and roles

-With a lot of users, you may set up groups and roles to manage access and privileges.
+With a lot of users, you may set up groups and <dfn data-key="role">roles</dfn> to manage access and privileges.
 Often, these are stored and administered in a directory service.

 Auth0 can get user attributes, like groups and roles, from a directory service or enterprise identity provider during authentication.
 You can then make the attributes available through tokens returned to the application or with the Auth0 Management API.